potatosalad775/eqTrainer/README.md

 -----------------

-eqTrainer is Open-Source Critical Listening Training Application, built with Flutter for Platform-Independency in mind.
+eqTrainer is Open-Source Critical Listening Training Application, built with Flutter for Platform-Independence in mind.

 <div align="left">